laithalzyoud/voice-gender-recognition/README.md

 ## Data Extraction

-- The following dataset was downloaded from Kaggle: https://www.kaggle.com/mozillaorg/common-voice/data?select=cv-valid-train
+- The following dataset was downloaded from Kaggle: https://www.kaggle.com/mozillaorg/common-voice/data?select=cv-valid-train, you need to update the [config](https://github.com/laithalzyoud/mawdoo3-ai-task/blob/master/config.json) with the new path for the downloaded dataset.
-- The datasets was filtered for utterances that is gender classified
+- The dataset was filtered for utterances that is only gender classified as male or female
--
+- The dataset was balanced based on the minimum # of gender occurrences to avoid bias in the trained models

+API: `/filter`